Excel in the growing health industry

 Your psychology major combines:

-Through our connections with a wide range of community and statutory organisations, we produce unique and applied psychology research and training that is recognised nationally and internationally.
-This strength and expertise will enhance the reputation of your degree and ensure your learning will be relevant to today’s society.
+Through our connections with a wide range of community and statutory organisations, Massey University produces unique and applied psychology research and training that is recognised nationally and internationally.

 The psychology major in the Bachelor of Health Science will help you develop a career that focuses on psychological aspects of the health of individuals and their families, workplaces and communities.